Pension Plan Summary Plan Description

 12.3 Types of Reciprocity

 Exception to Standard Reciprocity.
 An exception to this allocation rule applies to Participants who are sent by their contributing Employer to another area under a portability agreement for whom a differential contribution is to be paid directly to the IBEW Local 6 retirement plans.
 A "differential contribution" represents the difference between the contribution required under the collective bargaining agreement covering the jurisdiction where the Employee is working and the rates established under the IBEW Local 6 Collective Bargaining Agreement.
-For these Participants, reciprocal contributions will be credited on a pro rata basis based on the relationship that this Plan's and the Retirement Savings Plan's contribution rates bear to the combined contribution rates of both plans.
-However, reciprocal (including the differential) contributions to be paid to this Plan are capped at the pension contribution rate provided under the IBEW Local 6 Collective Bargaining Agreement, with any excess contributed to the Retirement Savings Plan.
+For these Participants, reciprocal contributions will be credited on a pro rata basis based on the relationship that this Plan's and the Retirement Savings Plan's contribution rates bear to the total IBEW Local 6 pension contribution (e.g., if 48% of the total IBEW Local 6 pension contribution rate is paid to the Plan, then 48% of the contributions transferred will be allocated to this Plan).
+However, reciprocal (including the differential) contributions to be paid to this Plan are capped at the pension contribution rate provided under the Local 6 bargaining agreement, with any excess contributed to the Retirement Savings Plan.